BetterThanTomorrow/calva/docs/site/luminus.md

+---
+title: Luminus
+description: Luminus is a powerful and versatile Leiningen template for creating web development projects, Calva configuration included
+---

 # How to Use Calva with Luminus

 [Luminus](https://luminusweb.com) is a powerful and versatile Leiningen template for creating web development projects.
 It comes with built in configuration which makes it easy to use Calva as your Clojure(Script) editor.